-In babytest_bfs, run your bfs function on the graph from homework problem #1 using both calls from the lab exercise, putting the output into babytest_bfs_out and submitting your bfs.template, babytest_bfs.cpp and babytest_bfs_out.
+In babytest_bfs.cpp, run your bfs function on the graph from homework problem #2 two times once starting at node G and once starting at node F, putting the output into babytest_bfs_out and submitting your bfs.template, babytest bfs.cpp and babytest bfs out.

-[yes, babytest_bfs_out should still print out actual and expected results --- again, though, just summarizing the order that you expect the nodes to be visited before each bfs call will suffice.
+[yes, babytest_bfs_out should still print out actual and expected results --- here, though, just summarizing the order that you expect the nodes to be visited before each bfs call will suffice.
 The "expected" doesn't have to put 1 node per line with "visited:" as bfs will actually do.
 ASK ME if you are not sure what I mean by this.]

-And, when you are satisfied with all of the above, submit them using ~st10/132submit on cs-server:
+And, when you are satisfied with all of the above, submit them using ~st10/291submit on cs-server: